 Under the Sales Agreement, TETRA agreed to purchase a certain volume of elemental bromine.
-LANXESS notified TETRA of a proposed non-ordinary course increase to the price of bromine, which TETRA believes is not justified nor appropriate under the Sales Agreement.
+LANXESS notified TETRA of a proposed non-ordinary course increase to the price of bromine.
 After lengthy discussions, TETRA and LANXESS were unable to reach an agreement regarding the validity of the proposed price increase; therefore, TETRA filed for arbitration seeking declaratory relief, among other relief, declaring that the proposed price increase is invalid.

-On September 19, 2022, LANXESS filed a counterclaim with the AAA seeking declaratory relief, among other relief, declaring that the proposed price increase was valid and seeking damages in the amount of the price increase from July 1, 2022 forward.
+On September 19, 2022, LANXESS filed a counterclaim with the AAA seeking declaratory relief, among other relief.